jordisr/poreover/README.md

 `poreover pair-decode data/pairs.txt --reverse_complement --basecaller poreover`

+Each line in the pairs file must specify the paths to two reads' neural network output.
+As a convenience, if the listed file ends with `.fast5` (as in the example) `poreover` will look for the appropriate `.npy` file.

 ### Modifying Bonito for use with PoreOver

 As Bonito does not currently support saving the basecaller probabilities, a slight modification must be made to allow this.
-This can be done using the bonito_022.patch file (needs Bonito version 0.2.2).
+This can be done using the bonito022.patch file (needs Bonito version 0.2.2).

 ~~~
 git clone https://github.com/nanoporetech/bonito --branch v0.2.2
 cd bonito
-git apply poreover/data/bonito_022.patch
+git apply ../poreover/data/bonito022.patch # substitute path to poreover repo
 pip install -r requirements.txt
 pip install -e .
 ~~~

-Now, running Bonito will generate a .npy file for each read.
+Now, running Bonito will generate a .npy file for each read, named by the read ID.

 ### Decoding flip-flop basecallers

-Flip-flop is a CTC variation developed by ONT and implemented in their production basecaller Guppy, as well as the research bascaller Flappie [Flappie](https://github.com/nanoporetech/flappie).
+Flip-flop is a CTC variation developed by ONT and implemented in their production basecaller Guppy, as well as the research bascaller [Flappie](https://github.com/nanoporetech/flappie).
 Both of these basecallers can optionally output a trace of probabilities using the `--fast5-out` (in Guppy) or the `--trace` (Flappie) option.

 PoreOver can read and decode these probabilities, yielding a basecalled sequence.